yakubuhisham31-max/TrendBurst/replit.md

 **Design System:** Features a custom color palette with light/dark mode support, Inter font family, consistent spacing, and a component library inspired by modern social platforms.
 Elevated card designs with shadow transitions enhance interactivity.

 **Key Frontend Patterns:** Employs a component-based architecture, custom hooks for mobile detection and toast notifications, React Hook Form with Zod validation, and a mobile-first responsive design.
 Path aliases (`@/`, `@shared/`, `@assets/`) are used for clean imports.
+The application includes a comprehensive notification system with a bell icon, unread counts, various notification types, and smart navigation.
+It also features an Instagram-like two-step upload flow for posts.

 ### Backend Architecture